hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/03-AdvPandas.md

 + `merge` method
     + Syntax: `pd.merge(left, right, how='inner', on=None, left_on=None, right_on=None, left_index=False, right_index=False, sort=False)`
     + Merge DataFrame objects by performing a database-style join operation by columns or indexes.
+    + Parameters:
         + `left`, `right`: DataFrame
         + `how`: {'left', 'right', 'outer', 'inner'}
             + 'left': use only keys from left frame, similar to a SQL left outer join; preserve key order
             + 'right': use only keys from right frame, similar to a SQL right outer join; preserve key order
             + 'outer': use union of keys from both frames, similar to a SQL full outer join; sort keys lexicographically
             + 'inner': use intersection of keys from both frames, similar to a SQL inner join; preserve the order of the left keys
-    + `on`: label or list
-        Field names to join on.
+        + `on`: label or list; Field names to join on.
 Must be found in both DataFrames.
 If on is None and not merging on indexes, then it merges on the intersection of the columns by default.
-    + `left_on`, `right_on`: label or list, or array-like
-        Field names to join on in left/right DataFrame.
+        + `left_on`, `right_on`: label or list, or array-like; Field names to join on in left/right DataFrame.
 Can be a vector or list of vectors of the length of the DataFrame to use a particular vector as the join key instead of columns
-    + `left_index`, `right_index`: boolean, default False
-        Use the index from the left/right DataFrame as the join key(s).
+        + `left_index`, `right_index`: boolean, default False; Use the index from the left/right DataFrame as the join key(s).
 If it is a MultiIndex, the number of keys in the other DataFrame (either the index or a number of columns) must match the number of levels
-    + `sort`: boolean, default False
-        Use the index from the left DataFrame as the join key(s).
+        + `sort`: boolean, default False; Use the index from the left DataFrame as the join key(s).
 If it is a MultiIndex, the number of keys in the other DataFrame (either the index or a number of columns) must match the number of levels

 + Demo
     ```python